 A supplementary component of the social security is the long-term care insurance.
 If need be, people in need of care are financially supported in home or in-patient care.
 The long-term care insurance is obligatory, whether you are a voluntary member in the statutory health insurance or have privately insured.

-If you look at your situation today, the topic of self-care is still very far away for most people.
-Especially self-employed have so much to consider - that Company lead successfully, reduce economic dependency, clarify work-life balance, own investment and pension plans ....
+When you look at your situation today, the issue of self-care is still a long way off for most.
+The self-employed in particular have so much to consider - managing the company successfully, reducing economic dependencies, working-life balance, investing your own money and retirement plans ...

 What happens in nursing care?